mikeshimura/rustreport/readme.md

 - `set_page_by_mm(h:f64,w:f64)`:  Sets the page by custom mm
 -   `set_font_dir_and_name(fontDir: &str, fontName: &str)`: Specifies the directory and name of a font to be loaded.
 -   `set_font(fontName: &str)`: Sets the current font.
+- Font is assumed -Regular suffix.
+If you want to use bold, you need to load the font in other directory with -Regular suffix.
 -   `set_font_size(font_size: i32)`: Sets the font size.
 -   `set_text_color(r: u8, g: u8, b: u8)`: Sets the current text color (RGB).
 -   `set_text_greyScale(g: u8)`: Set the current text color (greyScale).